John Foxe: London under Edward VI

 Foxe's prospects, and those of the Protestant cause generally, improved after the accession of Edward VI in January 1547 and the formation of a Privy Council dominated by pro-reform Protestants.
-In the middle of, or at the end of, 1547 Foxe moved to London and probably lived in Stepney.
+In the middle of, or at the end of 1547 Foxe moved to London and probably lived in Stepney.
 There he completed three translations of Protestant sermons published by the "stout Protestant" Hugh Singleton.
-During this period Foxe also found a patron in Mary Fitzroy, Duchess of Richmond, who employed him as tutor to the children of her brother, Henry Howard, Earl of Surrey, who had been executed for treason in January 1547.
-(The children were Thomas, who would become the fourth duke of Norfolk and a valuable friend of Foxe; Jane, later Countess of Westmorland, and Henry, later earl of Northampton.
+During this period Foxe also found a patron in Mary Fitzroy, Duchess of Richmond, who employed him as tutor to the children of her brother, Henry Howard, Earl of Surrey, a Roman Catholic who had been executed for treason in January 1547.
+The children were Thomas, who would become the fourth duke of Norfolk and a valuable friend of Foxe; Jane, later Countess of Westmorland, and Henry, later earl of Northampton.
 The duchess was the widow of Henry VIII's illegitimate son Henry FitzRoy and in that sense was the sister-in-law of the new king.
 Foxe lived in the duchess's London household at Mountjoy House and later at Reigate Castle, and her patronage "facilitated Foxe's entry into the ranks of England's Protestant elite."
 During his stay at Reigate, Foxe helped suppress a cult that had arisen around the shrine of the Virgin Mary at Ouldsworth, which had been credited with miraculous healing powers.
+On another occasion he took the children under his care on a trip to Dorset, where he went on board a pirate ship anchored at West Lulworth and kept a valuable parcel of red and black velvet in safe-keeping for the ship's captain.

 Foxe was ordained deacon by Nicholas Ridley on 24 June 1550.
 His circle of friends, associates, and supporters came to include John Hooper, William Turner, John Rogers, William Cecil, and most importantly John Bale, who was to become a close friend and "certainly encouraged, very probably guided, Foxe in the composition of his first martyrology."
 From 1548 to 1551, Foxe brought out one tract opposing the death penalty for adultery and another supporting ecclesiastical excommunication of those who he thought "veiled ambition under the cloak of Protestantism."
 He also worked unsuccessfully to prevent two burnings for religion that occurred during the reign of Edward VI.